Grax32/Grax32.github.io/2013/05/linking-db2-to-ms-sql-server.md

+---
+layout: pages
+permalink: /2013/05/linking-db2-to-ms-sql-server.html
-Grax Coding: Linking db2 to MS Sql Server
+title: Linking db2 to MS Sql Server
+---
 My current project has a need to read and update DB2 data in addition to MS Sql Server data.
 The primary server is Sql Server, DB2 is additional.

 Our selected way of doing this is by creating a linked server on Sql Server (2008 R2). &nbsp;As you will see, there are plenty of things I don't know, so if you know fixes or workarounds, I would appreciate a comment.<br />